Share this article

 John McLaren Park

-If you live in southeastern San Francisco, this dog park is likely on your doorstep.
-With over 3 acres of land where your pooch can run free, it’s the ideal spot to meet other dogs and pet owners.
+If you live in southeastern San Francisco, this dog park is likely just around the corner.
+With over 3 acres of land where your dog can run free, it’s the ideal spot to meet other canines and pet parents.

 Location: 100 John F Shelley Dr, San Francisco, CA 94134